karamanliev/opencode-mini-session/README.md

 ## What it does

+The mini session runs as an overlay alongside the main session without blocking it, so you can ask side questions while the main thread continues working.

 Press `alt+b` for the default mini mode, or `alt+n` for a fresh mini mode with no copied conversation context.
 You can also run `/mini` or `/mini-fresh` from the command palette during any OpenCode session.
-A popup overlay opens immediately with a text input at the bottom.
-Type a question and press Enter to send it.
+Type a question in the mini session dialog and send it.
 The plugin:

 1. Gathers context from the current session (token-limited)
 2. Creates a temporary isolated session with that context